qazuor/reactFormToolkit/docs/public/docs/en/form-description.md

 # Form Description

-The `FormDescription` component is used to add descriptive text to forms.
+The `FormDescription` component in **Qazuor React Form Toolkit** is used to add descriptive text to forms.
 It can be positioned above or below the form fields.

 ## Basic Usage